rish987/trackswitch-manuform/README.md

 The keyboard has four insert adapters that can easily break of during the process of removing supports.
 To avoid this, you may want to try to carefully cut away the supports from around them.
 Use a hefty pair of wire cutters to do this -- NOT the ones supplied with your 3D printer!!!
+If you do end up accidentally breaking one of them anyways, don't worry!
+As long as there is enough left to insert the insert into, a screw should still be able to reach it and hold the plates securely.

 Using your pliers, go all around and gently loosen up the supports from the part by grabbing it and wiggling it around.
 Then, once everything feels loose enough, pull the supports out, being careful not to injure yourself once they finally come out from behind the vertical keys.